ertugguner/Project_Bulldozer_Price/README.md

 # Bulldozer Sale Price Estimator (Regression): Project Overview
 - Creating a machine learning model which predicting the sale price of the bulldozers.
-- The data I'am using is from Kaggle's dog breed identification competition. https://www.kaggle.com/c/bluebook-for-bulldozers/data
+- The data I'am using is from Kaggle's Bluebook for Bulldozers competition. https://www.kaggle.com/c/bluebook-for-bulldozers/data
 - I completed this project with what I learned from this course: https://www.udemy.com/course/complete-python-developer-zero-to-mastery/